instrumentisto/rust-incubator/orientation.md

 ### Mission

-Our boot camp's mission is to cultivate **well-trained professionals** who can immediately add value to any team and are equipped with the skills to tackle real-world challenges.
+Our bootcamp's mission is to cultivate **well-trained professionals** who can immediately add value to any team and are equipped with the skills to tackle real-world challenges.
 Graduates will earn professional certificates, which significantly reduce the risk for companies that might otherwise hire under-prepared individuals.
 We are here to mentor and guide anyone who needs it.

 However, our focus is not on: